When you get in debt trouble (or even if you feel like it’s getting too much), our first response is always to reach out for debt help.

 “If the creditors say No, then she can just set up a normal DMP.”

-Ultimately, if you find out that the company who set up your DMP is going under for any reason the best thing to do is not panic.
+Ultimately, if you find out that the company that set up your DMP is going under for any reason the best thing to do is not panic.

 I get that it will be really overwhelming to have to sort it all out over again, but you will have plenty of time.